SFU-Archives/atom-guidelines-processing-resources/archival-description/level-of-descripition.md

 - Item

 **Sous-fonds** is used by Special Collections, but not Archives.
-- If the Archives were to start using this term, it would impact our reference code numbering conventions.
+- If the Archives were to start using this term, it would impact our reference code numbering conventions (see [Identifier](identifier.md)).
 - If we get a use case for sous-fonds, we will review this decision at that review.

 **Outstanding policy issue:** we are still grappling with how to handle "sub-item" level, i.e. parts of an item.